W = ABT → singular posterior geometrytheory-backed scalable uncertainty

 This paper shows that low-rank variational BNNs induce singular posterior geometry.

-MethodEnd-to-end variational learning over low-rank factors W = ABT.GeometryThe induced qW is a pushforward posterior supported on the rank-r manifold.SingularityqW is singular with respect to Lebesgue measure when r < min(m,n).CorrelationMean-field factors still induce structured weight correlations in W.TheoryApproximation, PAC-Bayes, and Gaussian-complexity guarantees.EvidenceMLPs, LSTMs, Transformers; MIMIC, Beijing PM2.5, SST-2.
+MethodEnd-to-end variational learning over low-rank factors W = ABT.GeometryThe induced qW is a pushforward posterior supported on the rank-r manifold.SingularityqW is singular w.r.t.
+Lebesgue measure when r < min(m,n).CorrelationMean-field factors still induce structured weight correlations in W.TheoryApproximation (EYM), PAC-Bayes, and Gaussian-complexity guarantees.EvidenceMLPs, LSTMs, Transformers; MIMIC-III, Beijing PM₂.₅, SST-2.

 Core thesis: low-rank is not merely parameter economy; it changes posterior support, covariance, and capacity.